Saving Pangolins

 Pangolins are considered to be the most trafficked mammal on Earth.
 Their populations being under siege due to a burgeoning traditional medicine market in the East.

 Each year, our rangers rescue multiple pangolins from poachers and/or traffickers operating in Central Mozambique along border areas with Zimbabwe, Zambia and Malawi.
 In most cases these pangolins are still alive and require post-trauma treatment and rehabilitation, and in some severe cases may require hospitalization.
-This led us to establish Mozambique’s 1st pangolin rescue program and we have since rescued and treated over 60 pangolins.
+This led us to establish Mozambique’s 1st pangolin rescue program in 2018.

 Once the team receives these pangolins they are secured under 24/7 guard of trained rangers, closely monitored, and treated daily by skilled vets and keepers.
 Once healthy they are released in to secure locations to live out their lives in the wild.
 Some tiny babies we receive remain in our care for over a year, that is how dependent they are on maternal care.